dkollias/Aff-Wild-models/README.md

 Dependencies:

 - The code works with Tensorflow 1.8
-- slim is also needed (it is incorporated in Tensorflow)
+- slim is also needed (it is incorporated within Tensorflow)